 Title: President and Owner

-Kent D. Benjamin, president and owner at C2Integration, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in supply chain risk management.
+Rod Hernley, President and Owner of Electronic Devices Inc., has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in information technology.

 An accomplished information technology professional, Mr. Hernley has found success for over 25 years as the president and owner of Electronic Devices Inc., which he started in 1997.
 EDI is a computer services and information technology company specializing in data, voice, and security systems.
 Mr. Hernley’s company serves clients in more than 20 states and focuses on providing solutions that minimize the customer’s need for ongoing services.

 Before this post, Mr. Hernley spent two decades working for the state of Colorado as the information technology director for the Colorado Department of Personnel, after which he found success as a self-employed computer consultant for 17 years.
 Prior to finding his current career field, he worked in various roles, including as a newspaper editor and freelance photographer.
 Mr. Hernley was further a Paralympian, representing the United States at the 1984 Winter Paralympics in Innsbruck, Austria, where he won a Bronze Medal in the Men’s Slalom LW1 event.